 4. Hire the Right People

 Finding the right people for your practice doesn't mean just hiring people like you.
-While you want to look for staff members that fit in well with your culture, it is important to look for a range of people that will help round out your practice.
-A candidate that fits in well with your current staff and the culture of your practice might end up being more valuable than the candidate with the most experience.
+While you want to look for staff members that fit in well with your culture, it is important to look for a diverse range of talent that will help round out your practice.
+A candidate that improves the skills of your current staff and the culture of your practice might end up being more valuable than the candidate with the most experience.

 5. Continuously Communicate

-Having a practice mission statement and core values written on a piece of paper filed away doesn't help anyone.
+Having a mission statement and core values written on a piece of paper filed away doesn't help anyone.
 You should constantly communicate what your practice stands for to your employees.
-They should have no doubt about what your practice culture is.
+They should have no doubt on your practice culture.
 You want to create a dedicated and motivated team in your office, not just a bunch of individuals who show up every day to do their job.

 6. Lead the Way

-A practice culture is shaped by how the leaders in your office act, and just because you're the OD doesn't make you exempt from aligning with the practice culture, so you should focus on being a great example for the rest of your staff.
-You can also assign someone, like your office manager, to be in charge of practice culture and have them serve as the main example for the rest of your staff.
+A practice culture is shaped by how the leaders in your office act, and ODs aren't exempt from aligning with the practice culture, so you should focus on being a great example for the rest of your staff.
+You can also assign someone like your office manager to be in charge of practice culture and have them serve as the main example for the rest of your staff.

 A reward system is an integral part of having a culture that is successful in motivating staff.
-Rewarding employees who embrace the values of your practice encourages the continuous practice and growth of your culture which will lead to a strong practice that offers great patient care.
+Rewarding employees who embrace the values of your practice encourages the continuous practice and growth of your culture, which leads to a strong practice that offers great patient care.

 8. Know When to Evolve

 Knowing when adjustments to your culture need to be made is important to keep a practice that is relevant and productive.
-As industry standards change and technology advances, you might need to adjust your culture.
-It is okay to make changes over time, and at times it is completely necessary.
+As industry standards change and technology advances, you might need to adjust your culture and expectations.
+It is necessary to make changes over time.

 Creating the perfect company culture for your practice is extremely important, and should never be rushed.
 Take your time and in the end, you'll have the practice, and staff, that you've always wanted.

 Want more tips for managing staff and your eyecare practice?
-Subscribe to the blog!
+We made an ebook for you.